-- Apply for the AGRI Crop Research Grant using our online application system. - If you're a new user, you need to create an account first. - o Once you're logged in, select AGRI Crop Research Grant. - We must receive your application by 4 p.m.
-Central Time (CT) on November 30, 2023, to be considered for funding.
-We will not accept late applications. - Apply early so that there is enough time to get help with the online application system if needed. - It's best practice to submit your application at least 24 hours in advance.

-Note: The MDA is not responsible for any technical or logistical problems resulting in the MDA not receiving the application on time.
-It is the responsibility of the applicant to ensure that submission is received by the MDA before the deadline.
+- Apply for the AGRI Crop Research Grant using our online application system. - If you're a new user, you need to create an account first. - Once you're logged in, select "AGRI Crop Research Grant." - Applications are due by 4 p.m.
+Central Time (CT) on October 29, 2024. - Apply early so that there is enough time to get help with the online application system if needed.
+It's best practice to submit your application at least 24 hours in advance. - We will not accept late applications. - We are not responsible for any technical or logistical problems that result in a late submission.
+It is your responsibility to ensure we receive your application before the deadline.